 While faculty deliver most of the master’s in public health online, students must travel to Berkeley for two working visits as part of the health policy and management course.
 During the practicum, a self–directed experience conducted at a site in the U.S. or abroad, students address real public health issues while building a network of professional contacts.
 Admission requires a minimum 3.0 GPA; the GRE, GMAT, or a similar standardized test; and at least two years of relevant professional work experience.
 The online MPH does not admit students residing in Maryland.

-The University of California-Berkeley is regionally accredited by the Western Association of Schools and Colleges (WASC).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+University of California – Berkeley is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The MPH is regionally accredited by the Council on Education for Public Health.

 6. Harvard University

 Harvard University is the oldest college in the United States, recognized the world over for its esteemed academic pedigree.
 Based in Cambridge and Boston, Harvard boasts schools and researchers at the forefront of discovery in many fields such as healthcare.
 The National Research Council ranks the Harvard T. H. Chan School Department of Epidemiology as the world’s most prolific research department.